walquis/bathroom-reno/thebook/src/introduction.md

 ![](images/IMG_4740.jpg)

-I did it all -- design, demolition, plumbing, electrical, carpentry, drywall, waterproofing, tiling, painting, insulation, window replacement.
+During those six months, I did design, demolition, plumbing, electrical, carpentry, drywall, waterproofing, tiling, painting, insulation, window replacement.
 I am fortunate to have friends in the trades who guided me through the electrical and plumbing bits especially.
 My brother loaned me his tile saw.
+I am also fortunate that Lisle supports DYI'ers by allowing them to act as their own contractors for plumbing and electrical (Downers Grove, for instance, does not allow that).